radiumone-engage/r1-engage-android/README.md

 **```<Optional Gender>```** is user's gender

-This parametes are helpful  to serve more finely targeted ads.
+These parametes are helpful  to serve more finely targeted ads.